 Deactivation of PBS pharmacist approvals

-Pharmacists who wish to temporarily 'deactivate' an approval to supply pharmaceutical benefits.
+Information for pharmacists who want to temporarily 'deactivate' an approval to supply pharmaceutical benefits.

 Applications for deactivation